Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 feasible schedule will be returned.

 The returned assignment dataframe is a subset of the rows of the availability dataframe.
-A row present in the returned dataframe specifies that the given worker has been assigned to the given shift.
+The presence of a row in the returned dataframe signifies that the given worker has been assigned to the given shift.

 .. dropdown:: Background: Mathematical Model